Higher-Order Exceptional Points Induced by Non-Markovian Environments: Higher-order exceptional points

-Next, corresponding to Fig.~\ref{fig:Fig2}, we present the real and imaginary parts of the eigenvalues of the system as functions of the coupling strength $g_{1}$, and further show the transition from the non-Markovian to the Markovian regime as the environmental spectral width $\lambda $ increases.

-For the symmetric case ${\gamma _1} = {\gamma _2}$, Fig.~\ref{fig:Fig3}(a) and Fig.~\ref{fig:Fig3}(b) exhibit that the critical coupling strength at EP4 is $g_{\mathrm{EP4}}=1.367$ MHz.
-At this point, all four eigenvalues coalesce into a single real value.
-Furthermore, for $g_1<g_{\mathrm{EP4}}$, the four eigenvalues appear as two complex-conjugate pairs, whereas for $g_1>g_{\mathrm{EP4}}$, the spectrum splits into two real eigenvalues and one complex-conjugate pair.
-In contrast, Fig.~\ref{fig:Fig3}(c) and Fig.~\ref{fig:Fig3}(d) present the asymmetric case: $2{\gamma _2} = {\gamma _1} \ne {\gamma _2}$.
-In this case, the critical coupling strength at the EP4 is $g_{\mathrm{EP4}}/2\pi=1.610$ MHz.
-Compared with Fig.~\ref{fig:Fig3}(a), the difference is that the symmetry of the real part of eigenvalues with respect to the axis ${\rm{Re}}\left[ {\rm E} \right] = {\Delta _a}$ is broken.
-Moreover, for $g_1<g_{\mathrm{EP4}}$, the imaginary part, as shown in Fig.~\ref{fig:Fig3}(d) compared to Fig.~\ref{fig:Fig3}(b), displays a splitting of the two complex-conjugate pairs.
+Next, corresponding to Fig.~\ref{fig:Fig2}, we present the real and imaginary parts of the eigenvalues of the system as functions of the coupling strength $g_1$, and further demonstrate the increase in the EP order caused by difference in the environmental spectral widths $\lambda_1$ and $\lambda_2$.
+For the equal case ${\lambda _1} = {\lambda _2}$, Fig.~\ref{fig:Fig3}(a) and (b) exhibit that the critical coupling strength at EP4 is $g_{\mathrm{1EP4}}=1.367$ MHz.
+At this point, all four eigenvalues corresponding to Eq.~(\ref{eq:effective Hamiltonian}) coalesce into a single real value.
+Furthermore, for $g_1<g_{\mathrm{1EP4}}$, the four eigenvalues appear as two complex-conjugate pairs, whereas for $g_1>g_{\mathrm{1EP4}}$, the spectrum splits into two real eigenvalues and one complex-conjugate pair.
+For this case, we find that as the spectral width of the non-Markovian environments increases from being exceedingly narrow in Fig.~\ref{fig:Fig3}(a) and (b) to being remarkably broad in Fig.~\ref{fig:Fig3}(c) and (d), the non-Markovian reservoir effectively reduces to a Markovian one, and EP4 degenerates into EP3.